Oblynx/superlinear-parallelism-experiment/README.md

-# superlinear-parallelism-experiment
+# Superlinear Parallelism Experiment
-Simulation of particles searching for a target, where many particles together do less work in total
+Simulation of particles that are searching for a target, demonstrating that many particles together do less work in total than fewer particles would do

 ### Purpose
-Test the proposition that a searching task is accomplished with less total effort by many agents together.
+Test the proposition that a search task is accomplished with less total effort by many agents together.

 ### Method
 Simulate particles exploring an N-dimensional square world with bounds, in order to find a hidden target.
+The simulation itself runs completely serially, but conceptualizes the concurrent search.
+If multiple agents had to do the same amount of total work as a single agent would, the time to complete the task would be expected to be divided by the number of agents, plus any communication overhead.
+But in fact, the more agents that work concurrently, the less total work that needs to be done.

 ## The Simulation in details
 ### The world
 The world is represented by an N-dimensional discrete space with limits +-B in every dimension, thus forming a tiled hypercube.
+The boundaries are reflective and all the particles begin at the center of the world.
-The boundaries are reflective.
-The simulation progresses in discrete time steps, during which each particle one-after-the-other moves exactly once and can leave a mark on the tile that it occupies.
+The simulation progresses in discrete time steps, during which each particle in sequence moves exactly once and leaves a mark on the tile it occupies.
 Thus, each tile holds a value that represents how many times a particle has been there (any particle).

 ### The particles
 They are defined by their position vector in the world.
 Each particle implements a move strategy that selects one of the adjacent positions in the hypercube to move into each timestep.